Punjab Police (India)

 The Punjab Police (PP) is the police agency responsible for law enforcement and investigations within the state of Punjab, India.
 The Punjab Police has a broad array of specialised services, including the prevention and detection of crime, maintenance of law and order and the enforcement of the Constitution of India.

 Its headquarters are located at Jan Marg, Chandigarh.
 On 7 September 2011, Punjab Police started a video conferencing service to redress problems of NRIs.
 The present DGP of the Punjab Police is Gaurav Yadav.
 He is an Indian Police Service (IPS) officer of the 1992 batch.

 History

-Under the Mughal Empire, policing was organized on the basis of land tenure.
-Zamindars were responsible for apprehending disturbers of the public peace and performing other policing duties.
-At the village level, these functions were performed by the village headman.
-In large towns, functionaries known as kotwals combined law enforcement, municipal administration and revenue collection.
-Watchmen were on patrol and violent, organized crime was usually handled by the military.